 Reading Test

-Jo Frost believes that most parents don’t spend enough time with their children and has been teaching the most effective ways to bridge the gap between parent and child.
-Simple changes such as reading to and closely engaging with them a few minutes a day can bring huge benefits.
+Simple changes such as reading a couple timeless children’s books as many times as possible, making it fun and closely engaging with them a few minutes a day can bring huge benefits down the road.
 If you want to give your children the best start in life, she says that a shiny new laptop and brilliant tutors aren’t the way.

 Your time is the way!